guidodemmenie/rf-db-training-202011/readme.md

 ## Exercise 2 :: The first queries in RF
 For this exercise, we’ll use the `cursist` table in the database.
 Create a new script that connects to the database.

+**Tip** Make sure you close your connection, even if your test fails.

 1. Enter a new record in the `cursist` table using an `INSERT` statement.
 Note that the date field isn’t mandatory.
 1. Add a check (execute a `SELECT` statement) to check if the record is stored correctly in the database